lenesk/sokolova.dk/how-far-would-you-ride-on-a-bike-without-a-frame.md

 You may think the most common conclusion I would draw, would be self-expression.
 And it's even more logical to think, that if someone is writing about a topic which seems interesting, the assignment would even score a higher grade.
 Both factors are essential, but only partially.
 It may, of course, be a matter for a pedagogical discussion.
 Still, I would argue that there is a certain amount of motivation behind almost every written assignment to get rid of this assignment and hand it in.

 I am not writing this blog post to express my annoyance with hastily written assignments, often containing chunks of Google translated word combinations.
 And it's not because I am annoyed about correcting them.
-It's because I want to speak out for the benefit of many learners and help them understand why the way to passing an exam turns about to be longer than they would wish.
+It's because I want to speak out for the benefit of many learners and help them understand why the way to passing an exam turns out to be longer than they would wish.

 ## You need rather to follow your short-term goal while doing a written assignment